CytaStorm/Rubix-Cube-Solver/README.md

 Thursday 25 May 2022 <br />
 Jeff Chen: <br />
-Finished driver to display the Cube as well as buttons to interact with cube, including reset, scramble, and moves
+Finished driver to display the Cube as well as buttons to interact with cube, including reset, scramble, and moves Gil Zheng: <br />
 Saturday 28 May 2022 <br />
 Jeff Chen: <br />
 Researched different implementations of beginner's algorithm <br />

 Sunday 29 May 2022 <br />
 Jeff Chen: <br />
-Tried out 3 different implementations, all failed <br />
+Tried out 3 different implementations, all failed <br /> Gil Zheng: <br />
+Tried to implement a solution, but failed.
+Added MES and XYZ and added the display for it <br />

 Monday 30 May 2022 <br />
 Jeff Chen: <br />
-Began homemade method for solving beginner's alogorithm, finished Poppy and Cross<br />
+Began homemade method for solving beginner's alogorithm, finished Poppy and Cross<br /> Gil Zheng: <br />
+Attempted a white corners solution but failed